scidsg/project-info/hush-line/whitepaper-draft.md

 In Q4-2023, Subgraph conducted a security audit of Hush Line's core app and the Personal Server device [^56].

 ## 8. External Collaboration
-Similar to the audits above, we worked with OTF's SUA Lab and engaged with Plaintext and Ura Creative to improve our homepage's visual design and content at hushline.app.
+Like the audits above, we worked with OTF's SUA Lab and engaged with Plaintext and Ura Creative to improve our homepage's visual design and content at hushline.app.

 ### 8.1.
 Content Design
 In Q2-2023, we worked with Plaintext Design to help us think through how we communicate using our homepage [^57][^58].
 The key takeaways were to bring greater density to the interface and more concrete language in the heading of our intro section.